Answered By: Doug Bolden Last Updated: Dec 15, 2016 Views: 1126

 Step Three: The Migration

 Once there, click on the Google "tab" (more like a link about the middle of the top of the page) and then click the migration tab.
 You will now enter both of your email addresses and their log in.
 The "From account - Email/login" is your student email.
-The "To account - Email/login" is your alumni email address.
+The "To account - Email/login" is your other email address.
 Then click begin transfer.

 Trouble Shooting and FAQ